Weini Kelati

-Weini Kelati Frezghi (ወይኒ ቀላቲ ፍረዝጊ) (born December 1, 1996) is an American middle and long distance runner.
-Born in Eritrea, she claimed asylum in the United States in July 2014 and subsequently achieved multiple victories in state and national level competitions while attending Heritage High School in Leesburg, Virginia.
-While competing for the University of New Mexico, Kelati won the 2019 NCAA Division I Cross Country Championships.
+Weini Kelati Frezghi (Tigrinya: ወይኒ ቀላቲ ፍረዝጊ, Weyni K'elati Frezgi; born December 1, 1996) is an American middle and long distance runner.
+Born in Eritrea, she claimed asylum in the United States in July 2014.
+While attending Heritage High School in Leesburg, Virginia, she won several state and national level competitions in track and cross country.
+At the University of New Mexico, Kelati won the 2019 NCAA Division I Cross Country Championships.

 In June 2021, she became a U.S. citizen and began competing for the United States.
-She is the American record holder in the half marathon, with a time of 1:06.09 set in January 2025.
+She is the American record holder in the half marathon, with a time of 1:06.04 set in February 2026.
 Kelati also won a national title in the 10000 meters at the 2024 Olympic Trials, qualifying for the 2024 Summer Olympics in Paris.
-She runs professionally for Under Armour with the group Dark Sky Distance.
+She ran professionally for Under Armour with the group Dark Sky Distance from 2020-2025, before switching her sponsorship to Nike in 2026.

 Early life and asylum in the United States

 Kelati is from Tsada Kristian, a district center of Berikh, 5 miles west of Asmara, in the Central Region of Eritrea.
 She started running competitively when a physical education teacher at her school encouraged her to take up the sport.
-In July 2014, at the age of 17, she traveled to Eugene, Oregon, to compete in the 3000 m at the 2014 World Junior Championships in Athletics.
-Following the competition, Kelati intentionally missed her return flight to Eritrea and opted to instead seek asylum in the United States.
-She did not disclose this plan to her family back in Eritrea.
+In July 2014, at the age of 17, she traveled to Eugene, Oregon to compete in the 3000 m at the 2014 World Junior Championships in Athletics.
+Following the competition, Kelati intentionally missed her return flight to Eritrea and sought asylum in the United States.
+She did not disclose this plan beforehand to her family back in Eritrea.

 A relative in Leesburg, Virginia became Kelati’s legal guardian, and she joined Heritage High School, where she began competing in cross country and track.
-She faced challenges adapting to her new environment, struggling with both a language barrier, as she spoke no English, and culture shock.
-However, within a year, she managed to develop a functional level of English proficiency.
+She faced challenges adapting to her new environment, including learning English and dealing with culture shock.
+Within a year, she managed to develop a functional level of fluency in English.